By Casey Reid 1 min read

 The Turn: The Fourth Community Card

 The turn, also known as the fourth street, is the fifth card dealt on the table in community card poker variants.
-Following the flop, which reveals the first three community cards, the turn introduces a new card that increases the potential for stronger hands.
+Following The Flop, which reveals the first three community cards, the turn introduces a new card that increases the potential for stronger hands.
 Typically, there is a betting round after the turn, allowing players to adjust their strategies based on the new information provided by the turn card.

 The River: The Final Community Card